craftingcity/The-Known-World/Prenotes June 10 23.md

 	~~R5 18~~
 Nala

-they killed the demon monkeys
+they killed the demon monkeys, rested, and ate

+5 ypoly
+5 goodb

+discussing experiments using the demon icor/blood, the 100 infernal glasses, etc.